rathod-tirth/Python/README.md

 - Packages and modules are essential for code organization, reusability, and maintaining clean and scalable Python projects.
 They allow you to encapsulate functionality, reduce naming conflicts, and structure code logically.

+- There are in-built modules like math, random, etc.

 - ### Modules :

    - A module in Python is simply a file containing Python code.
 It can define functions, classes, and variables.